-- An MSDS provides more information than a label.
-If it's well-written, it can be a valuable tool. - It may give detailed health information. - It may give comprehensive information on how to protect yourself, and what your employer should do to protect you. - It may give you information on safe storage, legal exposure limits, incompatibility, and what to do in an emergency.
+- An SDS provides more information than a label.
+If it's well-written, it can be a valuable tool. - It should give detailed health information. - It should give comprehensive information on how to protect yourself and what your employer should do to protect you. - It should give you information on safe storage, legal exposure limits, incompatibility, and what to do in an emergency.